 Familiarizing mid-level Bangladeshi government staff with the basics of ecological and social impact assessment (1992-93)

-The training video, professionally-produced in a long-since obsolete analog format under an ADB contract with DanEduc As (Denmark), demonstrating also the creation and utility of S/EIA media.
+The training video, professionally produced in a long-since obsolete analog format under an ADB contract with DanEduc As (Denmark), demonstrating also the creation and utility of S/EIA media.
 The case study was the World Bank’s “Environmental Improvement Project, Dhaka”, which —amazingly— was conceptualized and then already well under implementation: absent even preliminary impact evaluation.
 Appreciably damaged from random noise, visual artifacts, and data loss across multiple dubbings; but marginally well-restored in this new digital version.

-Fisheries Ecology Evaluation of the Don Sahong hydropower scheme: Siphandone (Champassak), Laos: This eBook’s original compilation in 2013-15 presented both the developer’s approaches to monitoring fisheries within and nearby the Don Sahong dam site and the concerns of stakeholders over what then would have been one of the first Mekong mainstem hydroelectric projects within the MRC countries.
+Fisheries Ecology Evaluation of the Don Sahong hydropower scheme: Siphandone (Champassak), Laos: This eBook’s original compilation in 2013-15 presented both the developer’s approaches to monitoring fisheries within and nearby the Don Sahong dam site and the concerns of stakeholders over what they would have been one of the first Mekong mainstem hydroelectric projects within the MRC countries.
 A key issue was the prospective blockage of a critical dry-season fish migration pathway and compensatory alternate channel improvements.